cyberarm/CnC_Remastered_Collection-AI-Boost2/Changelogs/old version 2.0.md

 - Fixed the recalculation of certain building limits when AI steals technology
 - We bring back the way MCV is deployed.
 AI don't like it to be too close near the tiberium (Bases are more compacted, more stuck units, less effective bases defenses, etc)
 - Added a fix on RA Immersive Heli's mod
 - Fixed the way AI count the refineries and the vessel units.
-He count according to the ennemies average instead of human (because in multiplayer, you can have more than 1 human)
+He count according to the enemies average instead of human (because in multiplayer, you can have more than 1 human)

 ---